 And what worked for your company 10, or even five, years ago might not hit the mark now, or keep up with your company’s growth.

 So, are your company’s outdated ways of handling payroll holding you back?
-Here are three ways past-their-prime processes can hurt your business:
+Here are ways past-their-prime payroll processes can hurt your business.